2nd Battalion (Eastern Ontario Regiment), CEF

 The 2nd Battalion (Eastern Ontario Regiment), Canadian Expeditionary Force was an infantry battalion of the Canadian Army created in response to outbreak of the First World War in August 1914.
-The battalion comprised local militia in many regions of Ontario (and even from Quebec City).
+The battalion comprised local militia from many regions of Ontario (and even from Quebec City).
 Men came from as far away as Sault Ste.
 Marie to join in Canada's military endeavour.
 Local militia gathered at Valcartier, in August 1914 and became part of the 2nd Battalion.

 Recruitment

 The original officers were drawn from the various regiments that recruited for the battalion, including the Governor General's Foot Guards of Ottawa, the 16th Prince Edward Regiment, the 40th Northumberland Regiment, the 41st Brockville Rifles, and the 42nd Lanark and Renfrew Regiment, among others.

 The battalion boarded the S.S.
 Cassandra from Quebec City on 22 September 1914, but sailed only as far as the Gaspé Basin, where more troops were collected.
 The battalion finally left the Gaspé Basin on 3 October as part of a convoy of at least 30 other ships, carrying a combined 32,000 Canadian soldiers, which would be the first of the Canadian infantry contributions to the war.

 The Cassandra landed at Plymouth on 25 October, where the battalion disembarked and began rigorous training for the European battlefield.